rear/rear-user-guide/docs/legal/contributing/index.md

 At least one review from a maintainer is required for all patches.

+### Mastering Markdown

+All articles of this user guide are written in Markdown, therefore, please get acquanted with the [Markdown language](https://guides.github.com/features/mastering-markdown/) and if you want to highlight special code see also the "[syntax highlighting in markdown](https://support.codebasehq.com/articles/tips-tricks/syntax-highlighting-in-markdown)" page.

 ### Developer's Certificate of Origin

 All contributions must include acceptance of the DCO: